Our website relies on funding from our readers, and we may receive a commission when you make a purchase through the links on our site.

 3. WMI Explorer (Sapien)

+While not free, Sapien’s WMI Explorer exposes some very nice features that the CodePlex WMI Explorer does not.
 An excellent example is the integrated Technet button that will perform a search for your selected WMI object through Technet.

 The UI is also slightly more intuitive, with tabs at the bottom to show PowerShell and VBScript code to retrieve the selected item, along with an embedded PowerShell console for you to experiment with in-browser.